User Roles: Calculation of the Restriction Level for a User

 Calculation of the Restriction Level to Forms

 For example, suppose that a user is assigned the Employee and Sales Manager roles.
 The Employee role has the Revoked restriction level for the Inventory workspace, and the Sales Manager role has the Granted restriction level for the same workspace.
 With these settings, the user has the Granted restriction level to the forms in the Inventory workspace.
-See the following table for an illustration of this example.
+The following table shows how the system calculates the final restriction level to forms of the workspace.

 User Role Restriction Level User’s Final Level to Forms